humfricz/mpesa-php/README.md

 ## Installation
 Getting started with this MPESA library is very easy.
 * Your site/app MUST be running over https for the MPESA Instant Payment Notification (IPN) to work.
-* Head over to Daraja - https://developer.safaricom.co.ke/docs/#creating-a-sandbox-app and create an app.
+* If you have not created a Daraja app, head over to https://developer.safaricom.co.ke/docs/#creating-a-sandbox-app and create one.
-* You actually only need these three files for the integration to work:
+* These three files are all you need in your app/website for the integration:

 	* MPESA.php
 	* Response.php
 	* cert.cr

-* You can download a zip of all three from https://github.com/ModoPesa/mpesa-php and extract it somewhere/anywhere in your app directory.
+* You can download a zip of all file (including the license and this README file) from https://github.com/ModoPesa/mpesa-php and extract it somewhere/anywhere in your app directory.
 Make sure all three files are in the same directory.

 ## Usage
-Define some basic constants required by the MPESA Class file like so:
+Define some basic constants, either in your app/website's configuration or at the top of the script including the MPESA Class file like so:

+	<?php
 	define( 'MPESA_NAME', 'Your Awesome Business' );
 	define( 'MPESA_SHORTCODE', '123456' );
 	define( 'MPESA_KEY', 'Daraja App Key' );